dstackai/dstack.github.io/docs/aws.md

 ec2:AuthorizeSecurityGroupEgress
 ```

-To learn how to run workflows in spot instances, [read here](spot-instances.md).
+To learn how to run workflows in on-demand runners, [read here](on-demand-runners.md).

 ### Artifact S3 bucket